Skip to content

 They're scoped to one project.
 Context in one Project doesn't carry to the next.
 Your team rebuilds the same background every time it starts something new.

 None of this is a knock on Projects.
-They were built for one person and one focused task, not a team and a growing body of knowledge.
+They were built around one focused task and a set of files, not a team and a growing body of knowledge.

 One place, outside any single assistant, so it serves the Claude users and the ChatGPT users alike.
 Writable, so decisions and runbooks stay current instead of frozen at upload time.
 And readable by every teammate's assistant over MCP.